Lifespan: 15xx to 1564 (?), 1567 (?)

 Wife: Daughter of Kanemaru Heizaburō

 Amari Nobutada served as a bushō during the Sengoku period.
-Nobutada served as a chief retainer in a multi-generational lineage of retainers of the Kai-Takeda clan.
+Nobutada served as a hereditary chief retainer of the Kai-Takeda clan.
 In later years, Nobutada was named as one of the Twenty-Four Generals of the Takeda.
 Nobutada received one of the characters in his name from Takeda Harunobu (Shingen), the head of the Takeda clan.
 Under another theory, he received a different character in his name from Harunobu and adopted the name of Haruyoshi.

 Nobutada was born the son of Amari Torayasu, a former chief retainer of the Takeda.
 Torayasu, along with Itagaki Nobukata, served in the highest position among retainers of the Takeda.
 Another member of the Amari clan within the Takeda family was Amari Nouyasu, who was either Nobutada’s younger brother or son.
 In 1542, an older brother named Amari Nobumasu died in action at the Battle of Sezawa.
 This may have resulted in Nobutada becoming the designated successor of Torayasu.